-Payments Due by Period

-(In thousands)

-Less Than 1 I More Than 5

-Contractual Obligations Total Year 1-3 Years 3-5 Year Years

-Lease obligations \$ 2,024 \$ 679 \$ 622 \$ 284 \$ 439
+Payments Due by Period (In thousands) Contractual Obligations Less Than 1 Mo Total Year 1-3 Years 3-5 Years re Than 5 Years Lease obligations \$ 2,024 \$ 679 \$ 622 \$ 284 \$ 439

 As a result of the terms of grant income received in prior years, upon successful regulatory approval and following the first commercial sale of certain products, we will be required to pay royalty fees of up to \$1 million within 90 days of the first commercial sale of the product subject to certain caps and follow on payments depending upon commercial success and type of product.
 Given the stage of development of the current pipeline of products it is not possible to predict with certainty the amount or timing of any such liability.